 To Remove Greasy Stains

-- Blot: Blot off as much oil as possible using a cloth or paper towel.
+Blot: Blot off as much oil as possible needing a cloth or paper towel.
 Make sure you don’t massage it or you’ll spread it.

-- Brush: Gently massage it into the fibres with a very gentle brush.
-If you’re concerned about not being able to get all of the baking soda out afterwards, you may omit this step.
+Brush: Gently massage it into the fibers with a very gentle brush.
+If you’re concerned about not being able to get all of the baking soda out afterward, you may omit this step.

-- Blot dry: Blot the area dry using a towel or rag.
+Blot dry: Blot the area dry needing a towel or rag.

 Stains That Aren’t Greasy

-- Vacuum: Always vacuum the area first to remove any excess dust, grime, or debris.
+Vacuum: Always vacuum the area first to remove any excess dirt, grime, or debris.

-- Sprinkle: liberally sprinkle baking soda over the discoloured area.
+Sprinkle: liberally sprinkle baking soda over the discolored area.

 Removing Tough Carpet Smells Using Baking Soda

-We have a fantastic approach to try if your stain has left an odour or if your carpets just need to be freshened.
+I have a fantastic approach to try if your stain has left an odor or if your carpets just need to be freshened.

 How Long Should Baking Soda Be Left on Carpet?